sabrinabraendle/mt-exercise-5/updated_README.md

 The data is only minimally preprocessed, so you may want to tokenize it and apply any further preprocessing steps.

 Preprocessing:
-- write reusable scripts: Sub-sample your parallel training data randomly to 100k sentence pairs to make training manageable on small machines.
+- Sub-sample parallel training data randomly to 100k sentence pairs
+  - Either use the random_train_subset parameter in the data section of the configuration to load only a random subset of the training data
+  - Or use the following script:

+    ./scripts/subsample.sh

 - For preprocessing, the only step we recommend you do for all models is tokenization.
 There is no need for truecasing, normalization or any kind of cleaning.